-If ever there was a coastal region in the world considered to be the most endowed with natural beauty, Dalmatia would likely hold the reigning title.
+If ever there was a coastal region in the world considered to be the most endowed with natural beauty, Split Region in Dalmatia would likely hold the reigning title.
 This is a land uniquely blessed with complete raw allure.
 With a breathtaking shoreline set against the Dinaric Alps, it’s as if nature converged for the sole reason of providing the perfect setting for inspired indulgence.
 With over 1,000 islands, a pristine sea, and medieval fortresses all in their back yard, it’s no wonder Dalmatians snub the “modern” world.

 Dalmatian history is intricately laced with influences of the Illyrians, the Venetians, the Byzantines, and Romans.
 The architecture alone is enough to make one drunk with awe.
 Beaches seduce and cafes beckon.
 The stunning features of the region extend beyond the shores and into the high cheek bones and lengthy legs of its original inhabitants.
 If that wasn’t enough, golden skin, dark hair, and light eyes are typical trademark Dalmatian attributes.